adilmkhan/HEALTHPOC/README.md

+## Purpose:

-Purpose: Creating a cloud native querying and data analytics solution for analyzing healthcare data.
+Creating a cloud native querying and data analytics solution for analyzing healthcare data.

+## Cloud Architecture

 ![Cloud_Architecture](./images/cloud_architecure.png "Architecture Diagram")

-**In Scope:**
+## List of Tools and Technologies Incorporated in Design:

 - API-Gateway: Creating an API-Gateway for the endpoint where the health data/vitals frontend will send the data.